ray-project/ray/doc/source/serve/tutorials/vllm-example.md

 (serve-vllm-tutorial)=

 # Serve a Large Language Model with vLLM
 This example runs a large language model with Ray Serve using [vLLM](https://docs.vllm.ai/en/latest/), a popular open-source library for serving LLMs.
-It uses the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) which easily integrates with other LLM tools.
-The example also demonstrates how to set up multi-GPU serving with Ray Serve using placement groups.
-For more advanced features like multi-lora support with serve multiplexing, JSON mode function calling and further performance improvements, please try out our LLM deployment solutions on [Anyscale](https://www.anyscale.com/).
+It uses the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api), which easily integrates with other LLM tools.
+The example also sets up multi-GPU serving with Ray Serve using placement groups.
+For more advanced features like multi-lora support with serve multiplexing, JSON mode function calling and further performance improvements, try LLM deployment solutions on [Anyscale](https://www.anyscale.com/).

 To run this example, install the following: